enriquepablo/sunet-se-content/_Documentation/Editing content.md

 ## Attachments

 To add attachments such as PDFs, first we place them somewhere under `wp-content/uploads`, using your operative system's facilities, and then in a page add a normal internal link to it.

-## Trouble shooting

-Here we will consign problems (and their fixes) as they appear.